 Egos within the Bonaparte family was another hurdle Napoleon had to overcome.
 None of the Bonaparte’s liked Josephine.
 When Napoleon’s sisters (Elisa, Pauline, and Caroline) learned that they were to carry Josephine’s massive velvet train, they adamantly refused, and their brother Joseph backed them.
 Napoleon then threatened they would lose their titles, and so they quickly but unhappily agreed to participate.

-Also Letizia boycotted the ceremonies unhappy over the new title Napoleon had bestowed on her.
+Also his mother Letizia boycotted the ceremonies unhappy over the new title Napoleon had bestowed on her.
 The title she received was “Madame Mère de Sa Majesté l’Empereur” (Mother of His Majesty, the Emperor), which everyone shortened to Madame Mère.
 In addition, since her son Lucien was not attending either, she traveled to Rome to be with him.
 He was absent because he was living in exile due to his marriage on 26 October 1803 to the widow Alexandrine de Bleschamp, better known as Madame Jouberthon, whom Napoleon refused to recognize.

-The coronation ceremony was to be held at Notre Dame, which had been newly painted for the occasion.
+Napoleon’s coronation ceremony was to be held at Notre Dame, which had been newly painted for the occasion.
 The pews and galleries were also adorned, and two thrones were placed at the end opposite the entrance on an elevated platform facing the choir.
 The Pope’s pontifical throne was in the choir sitting beside the high altar.
 The French writer Laure Junot, Duchess of Abrantès attended Napoleon’s coronation and reported:

 “Who that saw Notre Dame on that memorable day can forget it?
 I have witnessed … the celebration of sumptuous and solemn festivals; but never did I see anything at all approximating in splendour to the coup d’oeil exhibited at Napoleon’s coronation.
 The vaulted roof re-echoed the sacred chanting of the priests, who invoked the blessing of the Almighty on the ceremony about to be celebrated, while they awaited the arrival of the Vicar of Christ. … Along the ancient walls of tapestry were ranged, according to their ranks, the different bodies of the State, the deputies from every city; in short, the representatives of all France assembled to implore the benediction of heaven on the sovereign of the people’s choice.
 The waving plumes which adorned the hats of the Senators, Councillors, of State, and Tribunes; the splendid uniforms of the military; the clergy in all their ecclesiastical pomp, and the multitude of young and beautiful women, glittering in jewels, and arrayed in that style of grace and elegance which is to be seen only in Paris – all together presented a picture which has perhaps rarely been equaled, and certainly never excelled.”